graphcore/popxl-addons/README.md

 <!--
 SDK release checklist:
+- Change Python version requirements in this readme and setup.py if that has changed
 - Change SDK version number in Installation section
 - Remove comment in Installation section that includes ssh address
 - Remove Phabricator header above